lszeremeta/knows/README.md

 Knows is a powerful and user-friendly tool for benchmarking property graphs.
 These graphs are crucial in many fields.
 Knows supports
-multiple output formats and visualization capabilities, making it a go-to tool for researchers, educators and data enthusiasts.
+multiple output formats and basic visualization capabilities, making it a go-to tool for researchers, educators and data enthusiasts.

 ## Key Features 🚀